 WHAT IS THE GOOD PROJECT?

-A 501(c)3 nonprofit organization founded in 2013.
+A 501(c)3 nonprofit organization founded by David Good in 2013.
 We are a highly specialized international team with decades of experience working with indigenous peoples in the Amazon.

 Through our collaboration with indigenous communities, we build projects that promote self-determination, advance scientific research, preserve ancient knowledge, and protect ancestral lands.